Corynocarpus laevigatus: Description

 From August to November, C. laevigatus produces large, stout, erect panicles of tiny greenish-yellow flowers, each less than 0.5 cm in diameter.
 It starts flowering between August and November, and each panicle may have up to 100–200 flowers.
 Its sepals are rounded, and its petals are vaguely spathulate (spoon-shaped).
 Each panicle on an inflorescence (flower cluster) can be up to 200 mm long.
 The fruit C. laevigatus produces are oval-shaped and 30–40 mm in length; with pale yellow–orange coloured flesh and a poisonous seed which is smooth and elliptic.
 The seed has an open system of fibrous veins on the yellowish surface.
 The fruit has a sickly sweet taste, reminiscent of apricots or dates.
 Its leaves are dark green in colour, paler green beneath, thick, leathery, and are vaguely obovate (egg-shaped) to oblong (rectangular) in character.

 Corynocarpus laevigatuss wood anatomy prevents them from being dated using the conventional technique of counting annual growth rings in the trunk.
 C. laevigatus specimens planted in Palmerston North in 1962 grew to a height of 14 m in 42 years.
 The largest stem diameter measured 26.5 cm, and the trees grew 0.68 mm per year.
 Other C. laevigatus trees grew at different rates; the largest C. laevigatus tree in mainland New Zealand was 500 years old with a diameter at breast height (DBH) of 212 cm and a growth rate of 0.43 cm per year.
-The fruits of C. laevigatus usually ripen between January and April and the seeds are mostly dispersed by two native columbiform birds, the kererū and the parea, which also feeds on its fruit.
-In modern-day New Zealand, the majority of C. laevigatus seeds germinate within 8 m of a parent tree, indicating that the tree does not normally spread out far.
+The fruits of C. laevigatus usually ripen between January and April and the seeds are mainly dispersed by two native columbiform birds.
 C. laevigatus has a diploid chromosome count of 46.

 Phytochemistry

 At least 11 compounds have been identified in C. laevigatus.
 A unique nitropropanoyl glucopyranose called 1,4,6-tri-(3-nitropropanoyl)-β-D-glucopyranose (corynocarpin) was first identified and extracted by a 1978 study published in Phytochemistry.
-A 2025 study examined the phytochemical screening of C. laevigatus extracts and revealed that the tree contains "significant amounts of phytochemicals".
+A 2025 study examined the phytochemical screening of C. laevigatus extracts and found that the tree contains "significant amounts of phytochemicals".